Fohdeesha/lab-docu/docs/fcx.md

 factory set-default
 reset
 ```
 **Note:** If you get an error stating `factory set-default` is not a valid command, this means your switch has a very old bootloader.
-To clear the existing passworded config in this case, do the following:
+In that case since we just flashed the latest bootloader, we just have to tell the switch to reset.
+Then it will load the new bootloader, and the command will work:
 ```
 #only follow this section if factory set-default did not work
-no password
-boot system flash primary
-#it will boot the OS.
-Once booted:
-enable
-erase startup-config
-reload
+reset
+#hit b a bunch so it drops into the bootloader again
+#now it's booted the latest bootloader, so the command will work:
+factory set-default
+reset
-#it will boot fresh with a clear config, then you can move to the next section
+#let it fully boot like normal and move to the next section
 ```

 **Note:** If your switch says that it is part of a stack even after doing the above, then you will need to unstack it before being able to configure and update it.
 You'll see several prompts when booting that it is a stack member and the command menu will show stack specific commands (ex: stack, simulate-non-stacking-unit).
 You can unstack your switch by running the following command: